mattgyver83/adbee/README.md

 >-a | --app
-Application to start in com.package.name/com.package.name.Activity format.
+Application to start in com.package.name

->So for example, com.netflix.ninja/com.netflix.ninja.MainActivity
+>So for example, com.netflix.ninja

 >I have tested this and it works but I didn't really have a practical purpose for this yet so it may need some tweaking to make it more useful and sane.